Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 ### Do I need to provide a bearer token?

-<span style="color: red">Providing a bearer token is an alternative that is **not recommended** because any party in possession of the bearer token can exploit it.
-Bearer tokens need to be protected from disclosure in storage and in transport.
-If you cannot provide X, Y, Z, then providing a bearer token as an alternative to A, B, C is acceptable.</span>
+Providing a client-side bearer token as an alternative to server-side is **not recommended** because any party in possession of the bearer token can exploit it.
+If you cannot provide a bearer token via server-side, then providing a client-side bearer token as an alternative is acceptable, provided you protect it from disclosure in storage and in transport.

+<docs-spacer size="small"></docs-spacer>

+### If I provide a profile token, do I still need to provide a bearer token?

+A profile token and a bearer token are not mutually exclusive.
+While a profile token provides the user's current active profile information, a bearer token provides authentication for the user.
+How you choose to provide a bearer token (server-side or client-side) is up to you, but we recommend server-side.